Memory-free Online Change-point Detection: A Novel Neural Network Approach: Methodology

-This section presents our proposed algorithm for estimating change-points in time series.
-In short, our proposed algorithm, \textbf{A}daptive \textbf{L}STM-Autoencoder \textbf{C}hange-\textbf{P}oint \textbf{D}etection (\textbf{ALACPD}), uses an ensemble of TAEnets (introduced in Section \ref{ssec:TAEnet}) to estimate the locations of change-points.
-ALACPD reports that a change-point has been detected when it observes that the input distribution is changing; it detects this change by monitoring the quality of the time series reconstruction by the TAEnet ensemble.
+This section presents our proposed algorithm for estimating change points in time series.
+In short, our proposed algorithm, \textbf{A}daptive \textbf{L}STM-Autoencoder \textbf{C}hange-\textbf{P}oint \textbf{D}etection (\textbf{ALACPD}), uses an ensemble of TAEnets (introduced in Section \ref{ssec:TAEnet}) to estimate the locations of change points.
+ALACPD reports that a change point has been detected when it observes that the input distribution is changing; it detects this change by monitoring the quality of the time series reconstruction by the TAEnet ensemble.
 In the following, we first describe the architecture of the network used for CPD in Section \ref{ssec:TAEnet_ensemble}.
 Then, in Section \ref{ssec:CPD_approach}, we present our proposed CPD approach, ALACPD.
 Finally, in Section \ref{ssec:training}, we explain ALACPD and its training process in more detail.